 Based on actual auction clearing prices and quantities and make whole MW, total RPM market revenues for the 2021/2022 RPM Base Residual Auction were \$9,300,877,106.
 If offers for external generation were reduced by 100 percent and there were no offers for DR or EE and no Seasonal resources, and everything else had remained the same, total RPM market revenues for the 2021/2022 RPM Base Residual Auction would have been \$11,997,162,266, an increase of \$2,696,285,160, or 29.0 percent, compared to the actual results.
-From another perspective, the inclusion of all offers for external generation in RPM revenues for the 2021/2022 RPM Base Residual Auction compared to what RPM revenues for the 2021/2022 RPM Base Residual Auction compared to what RPM revenues would have been if offers for external generation had been reduced by 100 percent and there were no offers for DR or EE and no Seasonal resources.
+From another perspective, the inclusion of all offers for external generation resources, and DR, EE, and Seasonal resources resulted in a 22.5 percent reduction in RPM revenues for the 2021/2022 RPM Base Residual Auction compared to what RPM revenues would have been if offers for external generation had been reduced by 100 percent and there were no offers for DR or EE and no Seasonal resources.